JuliaOpt/MathProgBase.jl/doc/lpqcqp.rst

     in the model, those which were previously numbered 3, 5, and 6.
 Now these 3 have indices 1, 2 and 3.

-.. function:: chgcoeffs!(m::AbstractLinearQuadraticModel, cidxs, vidxs, val)
+.. function:: changecoeffs!(m::AbstractLinearQuadraticModel, cidxs, vidxs, val)

     Changes multiple coefficients in the A matrix.
 Coefficients to be changed are the ones with constraint, variables and values indexed, respectively, in the vectors cidxs, vidxs and val.